r-c-f/waynergy/README.md

 ```

 Also note that `SIGUSR1` triggers re-execution.
-Useful until proper recconect
+Useful until proper reconnect
 procedures exist.
 ### Configuration
 The configuration files are stored in `$XDG_CONFIG_HOME/waynergy`, which is